abcpro1/kimi-proxy/README.md

 Enable with `ensure_tool_call: true` in model config.
 The proxy detects missing tool calls and re-prompts the model with a reminder.

+When enabled, the proxy also injects a termination tool named `done` and a system instruction telling the model to call it when finished (optionally with `{"final_answer":"..."}`), then strips that termination tool call from the final response.

+Control the maximum number of re-prompt attempts with `ENSURE_TOOL_CALL_MAX_ATTEMPTS` (default: `3`, max: `5`).

 **Example enforcement flow:**

 ```